Anima

 AI and the art of medicine

 The tension between diagnostic algorithms and clinical intuition — what is lost when medicine becomes a data science.
 Mehta vs. Osei.
 The patient who said a sentence no scan could flag.
-The ward that does not allow ideology, only the body in front of you.
+The ward that does not allow ideology, only the body in front of you, which requires targeted attention and respect, and it demands you to use all available tools to uphold it.

 Music, frequency, and resonance